microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 - [NumberInput](#NumberInput)

 ### TextInput
-Use text input when you want to verbatim accept user input as value for a specific piece of information your bot is trying to collect.
+Use text input when you want to verbatim accept user input as a value for a specific piece of information your bot is trying to collect.
 E.g. user's name, subject of an email etc.

 **Note:** By default, TextInput will trigger a consultation before accepting user input.
 This is to allow a parent dialog to handle the specific user input in case their recognizer had a more definitive match via an intent or entity.